ankitbarua45/leo-ai/README.md

 ### With Node.js Backend
 To enable system-level control, internet search, and API integration (like Gemini), follow these steps:

-1. Install Dependencies
+🔧 1.
+Install Dependencies
+bash
+Copy
+Edit
 npm install

- 2. Create a .env File
+🔐 2.
+Create a .env File
 In the root directory, create a file named .env and add your API keys.
 Example:

+env
+Copy
+Edit
 GEMINI_API_KEY=your-gemini-api-key-here
 You can include other keys like OpenAI, Google, or Firebase if you're using those services.

-4. Start the Server
+🚀 3.
+Start the Server
+bash
+Copy
+Edit
 node server.js